 - Heat surrounding

 If you place his/her crate in such a place, that means your dog is really uncomfortable with its surrounding.
-Which means your dog more like to drool all over his crate as a reaction of uncomfortableness.
+This means your dog is more likes to drool all over his crate as a reaction to uncomfortableness.

 - Uncomfortable surrounding